akej74/ksp-mod-analyzer/README.md

   - `cd ksp-mod-analyzer`
   - `python3 ksp-mod-analyzer/main.py`

 A `data` directory will be created in the current working directory to cache the downloads, so you should run it from the same directory each time.
-Please see "requirements.txt" for required Python modules to install.

-### Design
+### Design and note about "QT Designer"
 - Python 3 with PyQt5 for the user interface
+- For editing the User Interface (mainwindow.ui), install QT Designer as follows:
+  - Install latest QT5 open source suite from [QT main site](https://www.qt.io/)
+  - In the install wizard, make sure you include the "Qt 5.3 MinGW" component
+  - QT Designer will be installed in C:\Qt\5.x\mingw53_32\bin\designer.exe
+  - Note that the executable is named "designer.exe"